phac-nml/irida/doc/developer/setup/index.md

 IRIDA uses Maven for build and dependency management.
 You can check to see that Jetty starts like so:

     mvn clean jetty:run

+#### Database first-time setup

+When first starting up Jetty, you'll need to have the database created and populated, which can be done by using:

+    mvn clean jetty:run -Dhbm.dev.auto=create

+This will create the database schema and import some testing data.
+This can also be used to drop then recreate the database and reimport the starting dataset when a clean database is needed.

+For all subsequent runs, simply use:

+    mvn clean jetty:run

+This will update the database if the schema has been changed, but without dropping all of the tables beforehand, which will cause Jetty to start up much faster.

 Setting up Galaxy
 -----------------